 Principal's Teaching and Learning Awards

-The Principal's Teaching and Learning Awards celebrate teaching excellence and the diverse ways in which the student learning experience is enhanced by educators and educational supports at Queen’s.
-The awards are intended to increase trans-disciplinary exposure to exemplars in teaching through focusing on teaching of strategic university goals at the course level, as well as through individual and group efforts outside of specific courses, at the program or university-level.
+The Principal's Teaching and Learning Awards celebrate teaching excellence and the diverse ways in which educators and educational supports enhance the student learning experience at Queen’s.
+The awards increase trans-disciplinary exposure to exemplars in teaching with a focus on teaching of strategic university goals at the course level, as well as through individual and group efforts outside of specific courses, at the program or university-level.

 Goals: